Throughout history, most images of the female nude in art have been made by and on behalf of men for the pleasure of other men.

-I remembered the Playboy and other magazines with naked women from my dad I used to look into.
+I remember the Playboy and other magazines with naked women from my dad I used to look into.

-The lustful thoughts of a woman is not something we have to dismiss, but there is more to a naked women then just her sexual body.
+The lustful thoughts of a woman is not something we have to dismiss, but there is more to a naked women than her sexual body.

 My mind is flooded with clichéd images of the female nude

 What if we could choose how we are portrayed?